 - Instead of checking social media channels in your free time, spend time outdoors, read a book, bake/cook a new recipe, play a board game, meditate, exercise, or try a new activity.

-If you or a loved one is suffering from severe anxiety and/or depression as a result of social media use, or from another cause, our team at Feinberg Health Care Solutions is here to guide you.
+If you or a loved one is suffering from severe anxiety and/or depression as a result of social media use, or from another cause, our team at Feinberg Consulting is here to guide you.
 From coaching to determining the right treatment plan, we can help you find a solution to properly manage your mental health.
 Speak to an experienced professional today at 877.538.5425.